vitalii-mak/cv/Vitalii Makarchenkov.md

 ## COURSES:

+### Coursera

+January - February 2020 - Learning How to Learn: Powerful mental tools to help you master tough subjects

-SoftServe University
+### SoftServe University

-February - May 2020 - Development, Design and Architecture of Modern Software Systems based on Object-Oriented Languages Dates attended or expected graduation
+February - May 2020 - Development, Design and Architecture of Modern Software Systems based on Object-Oriented Languages

 July - August 2018 - JavaScript Development Fundamentals

 ## SKILLS AND PROFICIENCIES: